 The Masters Series in Mental Health is a 5 part series taught by Kim Masters, MD, a Harvard trained, innovative Psychiatrist with more than 40 years of experience in providing compassionate, individualized care to children, adolescents and adults.
 Clinical mental health providers will find his 3-hour seminars to be insightful and empowering.
 Practical, evidence-based skills are offered, to enhance and enliven any mental health practice, with a breath of fresh air.
 Dr. Masters gracefully presents a variety of mental health topics, designed to improve understanding, initiate dialogue among practitioners, promote compassionate care, enhance expertise, and optimize well-being.
 A true master in the art and science of psychiatry, Dr. Masters has been providing "whole person care" for more than four decades.

 The links below explore more topics offered in this series.

 02/14/18 Masters Series – Conversion Disorder and other Somatoform Disorders: Historical Context, Diagnostic Features, and Current Treatment

 03/14/18 Masters Series – Autism Spectrum and Related Disorders: Diagnosis and Treatment throughout the Life Span

 04/18/18 Masters Series – How to Complete a Psychiatric Mental Status Exam: Clues to Psychopathology

-*Receive discounted registration fees when registering and paying for all 5 sessions at the same time
+*Receive discounted registration fees when registering and paying for four sessions at the same time

 Your target audience will consist of mental health professionals including substance abuse counselors, social workers, psychologists, marriage and family therapists, school counselors and other professionals interested in this subject.